G-Core/product-documentation/documentation/cloud/faas/code-examples-for-supported-faas-runtimes.md

 }
 ```

-To build this function, specify the dependencies in the .csproj format as follows:
+To build this function, specify the dependencies in the .csproj format:

 ```
 <Project Sdk="Microsoft.NET.Sdk">